Sibu: Languages

-Since the majority of the town population is made up of Fuzhounese, Hokkien and Hakka Chinese, Mandarin Chinese being the lingua franca of all three dialect groups and usage of dialects such as the Fuzhou dialect, Hakka and Hokkien are commonly spoken amongst the Chinese community.
-The majority of Sibu Chinese are multilingual and are able to speak both Sarawak Malay and English.
+Since the majority of the town population is made up of Fuzhounese, Hokkien and Hakka Chinese, Mandarin Chinese being the lingua franca of all three dialect groups and usage of dialects such as the Fuzhou dialect, Hakka and Hokkien are commonly spoken among the Chinese community.
+The majority of Sibu Chinese are multilingual and are able to communicate in Sarawak Malay, the indigenous native Iban language and English.
 Indigenous languages such as Sarawak Malay, Melanau, Bidayuh and Iban are also spoken.

 Religion

 Unlike the other towns in Malaysia, the majority of the Chinese population in Sibu are Christians while other Chinese practice Buddhism, Taoism, and Confucianism.
-Some of the Iban in Sibu are Christians.
+Many of the Iban population in Sibu are Christians.
 Malays and Melanaus are Muslims.
 Respective religious groups are free to hold their processions in the town.
 Several notable religious buildings in the town are Sacred Heart Cathedral, Masland Methodist Church, Tua Pek Kong Temple, and An-Nur Mosque.
 Yu Lung San Tien En Si or Jade Dragon Temple is located at KM26 Sibu-Bintulu Road.
 The temple combined Buddhism, Taoism and Confucianism under one roof.
-It is claimed to be the largest temple in South East Asia.
+It is claimed to be the largest temple in Southeast Asia.